Everybody's Everything (album)

-Everybody's Everything (stylized as EVERYBODY'S EVERYTHING) is the debut compilation album by American rapper Lil Peep.
+Everybody's Everything (stylized in all caps) is the first compilation album by American rapper Lil Peep.
 It was released on November 15, 2019, by AUTNMY via Columbia Records, on the second anniversary of his untimely death in 2017.
 The album was announced on November 1, 2019, which would have been the rapper's 23rd birthday.
 The album was released alongside a documentary of the same name.
 Several pop-up events to take place in November in New York City and Los Angeles were planned.
 The album was supported by three singles: "Moving On", "Belgium", and "When I Lie".
 The latter three songs are from his EP, Goth Angel Sinner, which was released on October 31, 2019.
 They were also re-released with the singles "Keep My Coo", "Ghost Boy", "Live Forever" and "Liar".